Icinga/icingaweb2-module-training/README.md

-# Icinga Web 2 Training Module
+# Icinga Web Training Module

 ![Icinga Banner](doc/images/icinga.png)

-This module is a guide to help you write your own modules for **Icinga Web 2**.
+This module is a guide to help you write your own modules for **Icinga Web**.

 ## Prerequisites

 This content assumes that you are familiar with web development using PHP and working with SQL databases.

-For installing Icinga Web 2 please check the [installation chapter](https://icinga.com/docs/icingaweb2/latest/doc/02-Installation/) in the documentation.
+For installing Icinga Web please check the [installation chapter](https://icinga.com/docs/icingaweb2/latest/doc/02-Installation/) in the documentation.

 ## Contents